anahorny/pretty-s3-index-html/README.md

 Summary
 ---------
-A Bootstrap-y, pretty index.html designed to be placed at the root of a public Amazon S3 bucket, which you just want to use for displaying a list of files.
+This S3 browser displays the list of files and virtual folders in your S3 bucket.

-This code is based on the original implementation by Nolan Lawson (https://github.com/nolanlawson/pretty-s3-index-html) with my own fixes and enhancements.
+This code is based on the original implementation by Nolan Lawson (https://github.com/nolanlawson/pretty-s3-index-html) with my own multiple fixes and enhancements.
+Also I completely redesigned the implementation of virtual folders.

 Usage
 -------
-Just place the index.html file in the root of your bucket.
+Just place the index.html file in the root of your bucket and give it all the necessary permissions.